Buffalo Wing Sauce

 For the Buffalo Wing Sauce:

 - 4 tablespoons unsalted butter

 - 6 tablespoons Frank’s hot sauce

-- ½ teaspoon worcestershire sauce
+- 1/2 teaspoon worcestershire sauce

-- ½ teaspoon ground cayenne pepper, or more to taste
+- 1/2 teaspoon ground cayenne pepper or more to taste

-- Melt the butter in a saucepan or in the microwave.
+- Melt the butter in a saucepan over medium heat.

 - Add the Frank’s, worcestershire, and cayenne pepper.
 Whisk to combine.

 - Taste the sauce and add more cayenne pepper if you want it spicier.
 Use while warm, and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.